• Link to Facebook

 The above 5 steps to help reduce allergens are just the beginning to make your home’s indoor environment more clean and livable for allergy sufferers.
 There are also positive ways you can help with the outdoor environment, such as with sustainable living.
 For example, when you optimize your HVAC system with the addition of solar panels, you also gain the benefits of net-zero construction with sustainable energy sources.
 It’s not just about breathing more comfortably in your home; it’s also about making sure your home is sustainable for the long haul.

 Did we leave out other ways to reduce allergens in the home?
-Do you have a favorite tip you’d like to share?
-If so, please leave us a comment below.
-Also, remember to reach out to Ivey Engineering the next time your need an HVAC expert!
+Remember to reach out to Ivey Engineering the next time your need an HVAC expert!

-Matt Lee is the owner of the Innovative Construction and Building Materials blog and a content writer for the building materials industry.
+Matt Lee is a content writer for the building materials industry.
 He is focused on helping fellow homeowners, contractors and architects discover materials and methods of construction that save money, improve energy efficiency and increase property value.

 Tags: energy efficiency, featured, home, HVAC, sustainability